ritwik1993/roboticslib_449/README.md

 Don't forget to run the package (button top right) before attempting to use the functions.
 Instructions on how to import the package automatically upon start-up of a notebook will follow soon and should be widely available online.

 You can use function_name::usage to get a description of a function.

+###me449_robotics_library_2014_10_30.wl

+Bugs:

+* Incorrect equation in ExpToTrans when calculating v
+* Some variables are forgotten as global variables

+###me449_robotics_library_2014_11_17.wl

+Updates:

+* Fixed function ExpToTrans, which takes the matrix logarithm of a homogeneous transformation
+* All variables kept local inside modules
+* Added elaborately commented functions from problemset 3

+Bugs:

+(Currently no known bugs.
+Problemset 4 works fine.
+Please report any bugs that you find.)